rust-lang/rust-wiki-backup/Unit-testing.md

 A test runner built with the '--test' flag supports a limited set of arguments to control which tests are run: the first free argument passed to a test runner specifies a filter used to narrow down the set of tests being run; the '--ignored' flag tells the test runner to run only tests with the 'ignore' attribute.

+## Parallelism

+By default, tests are run in parallel, which can make interpreting failure output difficult.
+In these cases you can set the RUST_THREADS environment variable to 1 to make the tests run sequentially.

 ## Examples

 ### Typical test run